Henry-Sarabia/igdb/README.md

 with the `igdb` [Go](https://golang.org/) package.
 With the `igdb` client, you can retrieve extensive information on any number of video games, characters, companies, reviews, media, and [much more](https://api.igdb.com/features).
 Every IGDB API endpoint is supported!
-You can go [here](https://igdb.github.io/api/endpoints/) for the full list of ednpoints.
+You can go [here](https://igdb.github.io/api/endpoints/) for the full list of endpoints.

 If you would like to help the Go `igdb` project, please submit a pull request - it's always greatly appreciated.